ECCC-MSC/open-data/canada.ca/README.md

 * updated EC to ECCC references

 Notes regarding the new page:
-* this documentation voluntarily don't mention WCS and WFS at this point
 * this doc doesn't mention GeoMet-2's REFERENCE TIME support to access previous NWP model runs, we keep such detailed info for the renewed full-fledge doc
 * the doc doesn't mention GeoMet-Beta either, users will be informed about GeoMet-Beta in the GeoMet-Info list